sample itinerary

 Hotel Stay: 7 Nights

-Meals: 7 breakfasts, 1 Lunch
+Meals: 7 breakfasts, other meals as requested.

 Accomodations